On the Upsilon invariant and satellite knots: Abstract

 \section{Abstract}

 We study the effect of satellite operations on the Upsilon invariant of Ozsv\'{a}th--Stipsicz--Szab\'{o}.
-For instance, it is straightforward to show that the Upsilon invariant for a Whitehead double contains no more information than the $\tau$--invariant.
-As a corollary we get that the smooth 4--dimensional crosscap number of topologically slice knots can be arbitrarily large.
-We obtain results concerning when a knot and certain satellites are independent.
-For example, we show that for $D$ the positive clasped Whitehead double of any knot with positive $\tau$--invariant, $\{D, D_{p,\pm 1}\}$ is linearly independent in the group of topologically slice knots for any $p\geq 2$.
-We also show that the set $\{D_{2^i,1}\}_{i=1}^\infty$ is a basis for an infinite rank summand of the group of topologically slice knots.
-We prove that the image of the Mazur satellite operator on the smooth knot concordance group contains an infinite rank subgroup of topologically slice knots.
+We obtain results concerning when a knot and its satellites are independent; for example, we show that the set $\{D_{2^i,1}\}_{i=1}^\infty$ is a basis for an infinite rank summand of the group of smooth concordance classes of topologically slice knots, for $D$ the positive clasped untwisted Whitehead double of any knot with positive $\tau$--invariant, e.g.\ the right-handed trefoil.
+We also prove that the image of the Mazur satellite operator on the smooth knot concordance group contains an infinite rank subgroup of topologically slice knots.